-One of the most fun and creative aspects of photography is being able using different styles—editorial and photojournalistic photography— in the same sessions to showcase many different looks.
-Even though editorial and photojournalistic photography may seem like the same thing to a lot of people, there are actually some big creative differences between the two and this is exactly why I love them both so much!
+One of the most creative aspects of photography is being able to use a multitude of photographic styles in the same session.
+This can help to showcase many different looks, with just one shoot!
+These two styles are called editorial photography and photojournalistic photography.
+Even though editorial and photojournalistic photography may seem similar to a lot of people, there are actually some big creative differences between the two.

-The best way to think about editorial photography is that it is set up in a style that is considered “magazine worthy” so it will fit nicely in either a print or online publication.
+The best way to think about editorial photography is that the image is set up in a way that is considered “magazine-worthy.”
+This means it will fit nicely for print or in an online publication.
 In general, editorial photos are:

-- Suitable for a magazine spread and full of space that is ideal for adding text directly into images;
+- Suitable for a magazine spread and full of space that is ideal for layering text directly over images

-- An ideal style to focus on and showcase the fashion aspects of images.
+- Focuses on and showcases the fashion aspects of images

-Photojournalistic photography gives the photographer and the clients more room to just be themselves with less direction and a more “fly on the wall” approach and it captures the personalities and pizzazz of the people in the images.
+Photojournalistic photography gives the photographer and client more room to be themselves with less direction.
+Using a “fly on the wall” approach will help capture the personality and uniqueness of the people in the images.
 Some of the main features of photojournalistic images are:

-- They are completely unposed and undirected (aka, “You just be you!”);
+- Completely unposed and undirected (aka, “You just be you!”)

-- They are unobtrusive and informal, with no agenda or intention;
+- Unobtrusive and informal, with no agenda or intention

-- They are full of candid moments and evoke a wide spectrum of feelings and raw emotions.
+- Full of candid moments to evoke a wide spectrum of feelings and raw emotions

-I use both editorial and photojournalistic photography styles during a wedding day (and often during an engagement session) so I always have a mixture of both styles to share with my clients.
-I tend to shoot editorial during the portraits with the bride and groom and I shoot photojournalistic during the majority of the rest of the day – getting ready, ceremony, dinner, reception.
-By mixing up the editorial and photojournalistic styles, I end up with a nice mixture of magazine-worthy and emotion-evoking images that perfectly complement each other.
-They also show my clients how model-worthy they are while also making them laugh, cry, and feel all the feels when they see the images of their wedding day.
+At Jenny Fu Studio, we produce both editorial and photojournalistic photography styles.
+During a shoot, we make sure to always have a mixture of both styles to share with our clients.
+We tend to shoot editorial during the portraits of the bride and groom.
+During the majority of the rest of the day – getting ready, ceremony, dinner, reception – we lean toward a more photojournalistic style.
+By mixing up the styles, you end up with a nice mixture of magazine-worthy and emotion-evoking images that perfectly complement each other.
+Having many of both styles also shows my clients how model-worthy they are.
+And then makes them laugh, cry, and feel all the feels from their wedding day!